Hiking, winter sports, mountain villages and nature in the alps

 Munich and Zurich are even major European hubs with excellent international connections and great services.
-Flight delays, flight cancellations and other flight right related issues are rare there.
+Flight delays, flight cancellations and other passenger right related issues are rare there.

-However, if you are one of the few affected, at MYFLYRIGHT we are pleased to help you to defend your flight right anytime!
+However, if you are one of the few affected, at MYFLYRIGHT we are pleased to help you to defend your passenger right anytime!
 Fly right!

 - ✒The Alps are the highest and most extensive mountain range system that lies entirely in Europe.

 - ✒They stretch approximately 1,200 kilometers (750 mi) across eight Alpine countries: Austria, France, Germany, Italy, Liechtenstein, Monaco, Slovenia, and Switzerland.